tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 PORT=8080
 ```

 For now, this may look like a step backward, but it will make our lives easier when we deploy, especially when we start using Docker, or if we want to use our own TLS certificates.
-More on that later, but for now, let's keep wokring with the basics.
+More on that later, but for now, let's keep working with the basics.

 We will need to install a package to parse this kind of file, which, weirdly enough, is called `godotenv`--not at all related to Godot the game engine.
 Run the following command in your terminal: